Proxy (film): Plot

 Days pass and the Michaels grieve.
 Melanie meets her friends for lunch, picks up Peyton's things from his school, and contacts a newspaper about her child's murder.
 Anika visits the newspaper in an attempt to find out who killed Esther, but is removed by their security.
 Later, Melanie breaks into Esther's house to retrieve the card with her number on it, where she observes Anika masturbating on Esther's bed.
 Patrick, however, seems unhinged.
 He is disgusted when Melanie suggests they can have another child and fantasizes about having left Esther alive so he could torture her.
 After noticing Anika's truck and the fact that it has not moved since the murder, he enters it and finds the registration.
 However, when he reports it to the police, he is told to stop since it would constitute theft.
 Patrick also starts attending a support group but finds out from a regular that his wife had been secretly attending for a year and that she had claimed Peyton was kidnapped.
 Patrick confronts Melanie about the support group and whether she knew Peyton's murderer.
 She denies everything and Patrick says he needs to leave her.

-Meanwhile, Anika, enraged by Esther's death, tries to track down the Michaels and finds out where they are from the police informing her about her truck.
+Anika finally finds the Michaels' whereabouts from the police informing her about her truck.
 She goes to the house, ties up Melanie and plans to wait for Patrick, so she can torture and kill them both.
 Melanie says that he is gone and probably isn't coming back but Anika hears running water from the bathroom and investigates, believing it is Patrick taking a shower.
 Instead, she finds him dead.
 Melanie breaks free and holds Anika at gunpoint and thanks her.
 Melanie fantasizes about being interviewed on TV two years later, having written a book about her experiences on having both her son and husband murdered by a deranged woman and her revenge-seeking lover, respectively, as well as advocating for child safety and self-defense and ending the interview by announcing that she has remarried and is now pregnant.
 Anika manages to grab a hammer while Melanie fires the shotgun.